-G.5.1 FIRST YEAR MODULES (New Curriculum)
+G.5.1 FIRST YEAR MODULES

-G.5.1.1 UCLC 3409: COM IPUTER LITERACY
+G.5.1.1 UCLC 3409: COMPUTER LITERACY

-Module title: COMPUTER LITERACY

-Code: UCLC 3409

-NQF level: 4

-Contact hours: 2 periods per week for 14 weeks

-Credits: 8

 Module assessment: Continuous Assessment 100%: Contribution to final Mark: 2 Practical Tests 50%; 2 Theory.
 Tests 50%

-Prerequisites: None
+Prerequisites: Non

-Module description (Conte ent):

-The size of this meadule is to avin the student through hands on experience with the personny skills to use applications asthurs such as Ward processing

 The aim of this module is to equip the student through hands-on experience with the necessary skills to use applications software such as Word processing, Spreadsheets, Database, Presentations and communications packages for increasing their productivity in an education and training environment.